For Farm Credit System Directors

 This 2-day module deepens understanding of board fiduciary responsibilities by exploring capital/debt markets, the market impact on geo-political situations and global economics, and the parameters/advantages of Government-Sponsored Enterprise status.

-Technology Disruption & Cyber-Risk: The Board's Role
+NEW MODULE: Technology Disruption & Cyber-Risk: The Board's Role

 In response to increasing concerns in the boardroom regarding cybersecurity and digital competencies, this 1.5-day module focuses on technology innovation and disruption, and cyber risk.
 Expert faculty clarify the board’s role in governance in these critical areas.